 (TB) Tuberculosis Test - The results from the test must be on letterhead from the Doctor’s office and must be read within 48 hours of the test administration.
 The documentation must include physician’s signature, date administered, date read, manufacturer name, and lot number).
 The test needs to be administered within 3 months of your student teacher assignment.

 Copy of current PSEA Membership Card

+Mandated Reporter Certificate

 Copy of Picture Identification (Student ID or Driver License)